 It’s that time of year again when those beloved knitting needles get pulled out of storage.
 Even though my intention was to start knitting earlier in the year, it NEVER happens!
 So much for all those knitted gifts I planned to make for friends and family after last year’s Christmas [Jane’s inserted this big frownie 🙁 ].

-I started this neck warmer a few weeks ago using a ball of yarn I had from a leftover project.
-I’ve always loved the texture and fullness of a fisherman’s rib.
+I started this making this cowl knitting pattern a few weeks ago using a ball of cotton yarn I had from a leftover project.
+I’ve always loved the texture and fullness of the fisherman’s rib stitch.
 It’s really one of my favourite types of knits.
 And I love how this neck warmer turned out!

-Once it was finished, I realized that it could also be worn as a trendy headband.
+Once my knitted cowl was finished, I realized that it could also be worn as a trendy knit headband.
 It gives off a glamorous twenties vibe, no?
 I was so excited to discover I had unintentionally made something that could be worn two ways!

 Hmmm, thinking about it now, I wonder, how many of these neck warmers/headbands can I still finish in time for gift giving [Jane’s inserted this hopeful happy face :D]??